 A Community Center is Part of our Charter.
 Now it is our turn to carry it forward.

 The SHHA Articles of Incorporation provided for the construction, care, and improvement of facilities to build community and help our community play and work.
 Construction of the Sleepy Hollow clubhouse and pool began in 1950 and was completed in 1956, with the generous contributions and volunteer labor by the men, women, and children of Sleepy Hollow.
 Featured in a Sunset Magazine article of November 1956, the SHHA clubhouse became a model for other Bay Area communities.
 View the Sunset Magazine article.

-Walk through the center with us…
+Walk through the Community Center with us…

-Xxxx square feet of space on the main floor is adaptable for many uses and more than one activity, group, or event at one time.
-The large gathering room welcomes neighbors for informal, small get-togethers, space for cards and other games, coffee with friends, and more, and can also be arranged for community get-togethers and events of interest to residents.
-An alcove offers another nook for conversation or games, musicians, or the often popular coffee maker.
-The meeting room/classroom is for board meetings, civic groups or committees, lectures or classes of interest to the community; use by the SHFPD for training, classes, its meetings and other needs, and can be cleared to allow flow from the gathering room for community gatherings.
-A library/small conference room allows conversation, meeting with a client, quiet work away from home, games, or small group meetings.
-The kitchen will be a “reheat kitchen” equipped with ovens and easy to use by the SHHA and community groups or potential renters.
-The bathrooms and locker rooms will be all new with showers.
+Xxxx square feet of space is adaptable for many uses and more than one activity, group, or event at one time.
+The Founders Room, with the grand old fireplace, welcomes neighbors for informal, small get-togethers, space for cards and other games, coffee with friends, and more, and can also be combined with the Legends Pavilion for community get-togethers and events of interest to residents.
+Either space can be used for board meetings, civic groups or committees, lectures or classes of interest to the community; by the SHFPD for training, classes.
+Both areas will have ample charging stations, and the Founders Room will have special audio visual equipment.